SashankBharadwaj11/Analysis-of-Patient-Mortality-and-Readmission-using-MIMIC-iii-Dataset/README.md

 # 3 Analysis

-# 3.1 System Requirements
+## 3.1 System Requirements

-# 3.1.1 Hardware Requirements
+## 3.1.1 Hardware Requirements

-# 3.1.2 Software Requirements
+## 3.1.2 Software Requirements

-# 3.2 Analysis
+## 3.2 Analysis

 # 4 Dataset Description

 The dataset used in this project is derived from MIMIC-III v1.4, a publicly available critical care database.
 It consists of multiple tables that provide comprehensive information about patients, their hospital admissions, diagnoses, treatments, and medications.
 The data spans over 40,000 hospital admissions, offering valuable insights into patient care, outcomes, and hospital performance.

-# 4.1 Overview
+## 4.1 Overview

 The dataset consists of 5 main tables, each providing a specific type of information about patients and their hospital stay.
 These datasets allow for a deep analysis of patient demographics, admission details, medical history (diagnoses and procedures), and treatments (medications).

 The data enables a comprehensive approach to understanding patient outcomes, including mortality, readmission, and the impact of various diagnoses, treatments, and patient characteristics.
 This structured information is essential for building predictive models in healthcare analytics, such as predicting patient outcomes or identifying risk factors for readmission.

-The primary datasets included are:
+The project utilizes 5 key datasets from the MIMIC-III v1.4 database, each contributing different aspects of a patient’s medical history and hospital stay:

 ## 1. ADMISSIONS.csv

-Description: Contains records related to patient admissions, discharge times, and outcomes.

-Information Included:

-Admission and discharge timestamps.

-Admission types (e.g., emergency, elective).

-Discharge locations and outcomes (e.g., home, hospital transfer, death).
+Contains admission-related details including timestamps, admission/discharge types and locations, insurance, and outcomes.
+Key Columns: ADMITTIME, DISCHTIME, ADMISSION_TYPE, HOSPITAL_EXPIRE_FLAG

 ## 2. PATIENTS.csv

-Description: Provides demographic details of patients.

-Information Included:

-Patient ID, date of birth (DOB), and gender.

-Date of death (DOD) for patients who passed away.
+Provides demographic information such as age, gender, and mortality status.
+Key Columns: GENDER, DOB, DOD, EXPIRE_FLAG

 ## 3. DIAGNOSES_ICD.csv

-Description: Contains ICD-9 diagnosis codes assigned to patients during their hospitalization.
+Stores ICD-9 diagnosis codes assigned during hospital stays.

-Information Included:

-ICD-9 codes for diagnoses.

-Admission ID linking to the ADMISSIONS.csv dataset.
+Key Columns: HADM_ID, ICD9_CODE

 ## 4. PROCEDURES_ICD.csv

-Description: Lists the ICD-9 procedure codes for procedures performed during the hospital stay.
+Lists ICD-9 procedure codes for treatments/procedures performed during admissions.

-Information Included:

-ICD-9 codes for medical procedures.

-Admission ID linking to the ADMISSIONS.csv dataset.
+Key Columns: HADM_ID, ICD9_CODE

 ## 5. PRESCRIPTIONS.csv

-Description: Contains medication prescriptions given to patients during their hospital stay.

-Information Included:

-Medication names, start, and end dates for prescriptions.

-Admission ID and patient ID linking to ADMISSIONS.csv and PATIENTS.csv datasets.
+Contains information on medications prescribed during hospitalizations.
+Key Columns: DRUG, STARTDATE, ENDDATE, HADM_ID

 # 4.2 Data Cleaning and Preprocessing